-Demolition of Hilltop (OH005000007): GDPM intends to submit an application to the U.S. Department of Housing and Urban Development's Special Applications Center (SAC) requesting authorization to demolish the Hilltop Development.
-The application may include a request to dispose of the underlying land.
+Demolition of Hilltop (OH005000007): In 2022, HUD approved GDPM's Section 18 Demolition application approving the demolition of Hilltop.
 Hilltop is a family development located at 631 Groveland Avenue.
 It has 150 units.
 Hilltop was included as part of GDPM's Choice Neighborhood Transformation Plan.
 As part of the Choice Planning application, Hilltop was determined to be obsolete.
 Additionally, the residents and community engaged in a two year planning process to confirm that demolition is the best option for the site.
 Demolition may occur in conjunction a RAD conversion.
 If so, GDPM will replace the units.
-If it the demolition is part of a Section 18 (including partial Section 18) application, GDPM may seek Tenant Protection Vouchers, ARF and DDTF where eligible.
+GDPM may seek Tenant Protection Vouchers, ARF and DDTF where eligible.
 Any proceeds realized will be used to support future RAD or other development opportunities.

-The public housing development is obsolete as to physical condition, location, and other factors, making it unsuitable for housing purposes, and no reasonable program of modifications is cost-effective to return the Hilltop to its useful life.
 GDPM will relocate any residents impacted by the demolition and will afford the residents the full protections for which they are entitled under the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended ("Uniform Act").

-Demolition of Desoto Bass (OH005000007): GDPM intends to evaluate and possibly submit an application to the U.S. Department of Housing and Urban Development's Special Applications Center (SAC) requesting authorization to demolish Desoto Bass.
+Demolition of Desoto Bass (OH005000007): GDPM intends to submit an application to the U.S. Department of Housing and Urban Development's Special Applications Center (SAC) requesting authorization to demolish Desoto Bass.
 The application may include all or only a portion of the site.
 The application may include a request to dispose of the underlying land.
 Demolition may occur in conjunction a RAD conversion.
 If so, GDPM will replace the units.
 If it the demolition is part of a Section 18 (including partial Section 18) application, GDPM may seek Tenant Protection Vouchers, ARF and DDTF where applicable.
 Any proceeds realized will be used to support future RAD or other development opportunities.
 GDPM will relocate any residents impacted by the demolition and will afford the residents the full protections for which they are entitled under the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended ("Uniform Act").